Fremantle Stuff > Arthur Head

 Modern map indicating the position of former structures

 Photo reproduced in Hitchcock's 1929 History, page 148.
 His caption describes the scene as 'old lighthouse and shipyard, about 1865'.
 The building on the left is, as the sign says, Thomas Mews' premises.
 The right-hand building, demolished in the 1890s, is the ruin of the Fremantle Whaling Company (est. 1837) building.
-Hitchcock's 'old lighthouse' is ambiguous - as that is actually the second lighthouse built there in 1879, so his date is misleading, and should probably be 1880s.
-However, the remains of the 1851 lighthouse can be seen just to the left of the newer one.
+Hitchcock's 'old lighthouse' is ambiguous - as that is actually the second lighthouse, completed in 1879, so his date is misleading.
+The remains of the 1851 lighthouse can be seen just to the left of the newer one.

 Arthur Head, 1860s.
 The first courthouse, top left, was renovated and expanded after 1851 and was the harbourmaster's house from 1869.
 The building in the middle with the flagstaff behind is the Round House, with the first lighthouse to the right rear.
 The second courthouse (1851) is top right.
 The Whalers Tunnel beneath Arthur Head was completed in 1838, paid for by Daniel Scott and under the supervision of Henry Reveley, who also designed the Round House.

 Arthur Head c1870.
 The large building right of centre is the Government Quarters aka The Residency, which was built in 1856 (Dowson has 1851) for the Water Police and demolished in 1967.
 To the left is the second courthouse, left of which may be seen the steps going up to the Round House.
 To the left again is the harbourmaster's house.
-On the right edge of the photograph is the first lighthouse.
-The photo is beautifully reproduced in John Dowson's Old Fremantle, pages 26 and 27.
+On the right is the first lighthouse.
+The photo (WAHS R2775) is beautifully reproduced in John Dowson's Old Fremantle, pages 26 and 27.
 His caption on page 26 has a brief but complete history of the occupancy of the Residency.
-My source for the photo is the Fremantle History Centre, photo #1801, and the FHC text is as follows.
+The photo is also available from the Fremantle History Centre, photo #1801, and the FHC text is as follows.

 The Residency first appears on a plan dated 1856, built for the Water Police.
 It was demolished in 1967.
 The lighthouse was erected in 1850 by convict labour.
 About 1876 the tower was cut down and the stump covered with a conical roof.
 The flagstaff was originally at Anglesea Point and was moved to Arthur Head before 1837.
 The house in the left background with the verandahs was the Harbour Master's house.
 Between it and the Residency is the second court house.
 Reproduced from "Twentieth Century Impression of W. A.", 1901.
 Taken before 1876.

+Fremantle History Centre c.
+1888 photo #3108A.
 Looking east from Arthur Head.
 At the left is the Residency (1856), demolished 1967, with the Cliff Street Railway Station (1887) behind.
 Behind again and to the centre is Manning's Folly (1858-1928).
 Just to the right of centre are W D Moore's home (1884) in Cliff Street and Daniel Scott's home.
 Also in Cliff Street is W F Samson's home (1881-1950s).
 Between it and the Roundhouse (at the left) is the Police Quarters.
-Text and c1888 photo # 3108A from Fremantle History Centre.

 The building on Arthur Head to the left of the Round House with the external staircase is the Second Courthouse.
 The one in the extreme foreground, at the bottom of the photo, is the Lightkeeper's Quarters.
 The photo would have been taken from the second lighthouse.